National University records

 Some material may be copyrighted or restricted.
 It is the patron's obligation to determine and satisfy copyright or other case restrictions when publishing or otherwise distributing materials found in the collections.

 Some records in Series 3 are leather-bound.
 The bindings are fragile and should be handled with care.
+This series may also have student records which would be covered by FERPA.

 Historical or Biographical Note